 As an economist, Brooks has spent decades studying culture and public policy.
 He is recognized internationally as an expert on topics such as technical economics, human happiness, world poverty and behavioral economics.

-Brooks is a columnist for The Washington Post, host of the podcast "The Arthur Brooks Show," and bestselling author of 11 books on topics including the role of government, economic opportunity, happiness and the morality of free enterprise.
+Brooks is a columnist for The Atlantic, host of the podcast "The Arthur Brooks Show," and bestselling author of 11 books on topics including the role of government, economic opportunity, happiness and the morality of free enterprise.
 His latest creative projects include the book Love Your Enemies and a feature-length documentary, "The Pursuit."
 He has also published dozens of academic journal articles and the textbook Social Entrepreneurship.

 In 2013, Brooks traveled to Dharamshala, India, to meet with the Dalai Lama.
 That meeting led to the Dalai Lama joining Brooks at a 2014 AEI-hosted conference on happiness, free enterprise and human flourishing.
 The pair coauthored an op-ed in The New York Times titled, "Dalai Lama: Behind Our Anxiety, the Fear of Being Unneeded," and a joint op-ed in The Washington Post titled, "All of Us Can Break the Cycle of Hatred."